United Nations High Commissioner for Refugees Representation in Cyprus

 The United Nations High Commissioner for Refugees Representation in Cyprus is an office of the United Nations High Commissioner for Refugees (UNHCR) opened in August 1974 upon the request of the Government of Cyprus and the Secretary-General of the United Nations.
 UNHCR Representation in Cyprus was designated as Coordinator of the United Nations Humanitarian Assistance for Cyprus.
 UNHCR was also responsible upon the request of the Cyprus Government to examine applications for refugee status.

 Simultaneously, UNHCR assisted the Government in developing their national legislation and procedure for the examination of asylum claims.
 The law came into life in 2000 and in January 2002 the Cyprus Government started receiving and processing asylum applications.

 The UNHCR Representation in Cyprus offices are located in the United Nations Protected Area (UNPA), where the United Nations Peacekeeping Force in Cyprus (UNFICYP) is based.
-Access to UNPA is restricted and tightly controlled by UNFIYP, through check points and other forms of surveillance.
+Access to UNPA is restricted and tightly controlled by UNFICYP, through check points and other forms of surveillance.